-That statement should come as no shock to most, but it is attributed to the power of regenerative, transforming faith in Christ!
+That statement should come as no shock to most, but understanding this statement is attributed to the power of regenerative, transforming faith in Christ!
 The starting point of sin, according to Scripture, is the mind, not environment.1 Why?
-Because the unbeliever’s mind is informed by his fallen self—not the transformative (cf. Romans 12:2) indwelling Holy Spirit.
-Nor is the mind informed by God’s Word, whereas the believer’s epistemological source is captive to, i.e., a slave to the Word of God.
-In essence, the non-Christian is his own authority, and he reasons outward from his or her finite autonomy, starting with “Well, I think.…”
+Because the unbeliever’s mind is informed by his or her fallen self—not the transformative (cf. Romans 12:2), indwelling Holy Spirit.
+Nor is the unregenerate mind informed by God’s Word, whereas the believer’s epistemological source is captive to, i.e., a slave to, the Word of God.
+In essence, the non-Christian is his own authority, and he reasons outward from his or her finite autonomy, starting with “Well, I think .…”

 Do you submit to and base your opinions and decision on God’s Word, or are you the preeminent authority for all determinations?